 This proposition immediately follows from the following

-\begin{lem} Let $G$ be a finitely generated torsion free group, which is virtually abelian.
-Then $G$ is crystallographic. \end{lem} \begin{proof} It follows from our assumptions that there exists a maximal normal abelian subgroup $H$ having finite index in $G$.
-Since $G$ is finitely generated and torsion free, $H$ is a free abelian of finite rank.
+\begin{lem} Let $G$ be a finitely generated torsion-free group, which is virtually abelian.
+Then $G$ is crystallographic. \end{lem}

+\begin{proof} It follows from our assumptions that there exists a maximal normal abelian subgroup $H$ having finite index in $G$.
+Since $G$ is finitely generated and torsion-free, $H$ is free abelian of finite rank.
 Suppose $C_G(H)\neq H$.
 The center of $C_G(H)$ has finite index in $C_G(H)$ since it contains $H$.
-Therefore by well known Shur's Theorem $C_G(H)'$ is finite and thus, it is trivial since $G$ is torsion free.
+Therefore, by a well known theorem of Schur, $C_G(H)'$ is finite, and indeed trivial since $G$ is torsion-free.
 Thus, $C_G(H)$ is abelian contrary to the choice of $H$. \end{proof}